mattjbird/clanger/README.md

 ```

 ## Testing
-There are unit tests for every stage of the compilation.
-You can run them with:
+There are unit tests for every stage of the compilation, and functional tests which test whole C files.
+You can run them like so:
 ```
 swift test
 ```